Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false)

 {\bf Case 2.} $D$ does not have any alignments with $Z_1L$.
+We will show that, if this case happens, then

-In this case we start by introducing the following notion.
+We start by introducing the following notion.
 Let $v$ and $z$ be two sequences that decompose as $v=x V $ and $z=y Z$.
-Consider two sequences $T$ ($R$, resp.) of deletions and substitutions that transform $v$ into $u$ ($z$ into $u$, resp.).
-An operation in $T$ or $R$ is called {\em internal to} $V$ and $Z$ if it is either a (1) deletion of a symbol in $V$ or $Z$, or (2) a substitution of a symbol in $V$ so that it aligns with a symbol in $Z$, or vice versa.
+Consider two sequences ${\cal T}$ and ${\cal R}$ of deletions and substitutions that transform $v$ into $u$ and $z$ into $u$, respectively.
+An operation in ${\cal T}$ or ${\cal R}$ is called {\em internal to} $V$ and $Z$ if it is either a (1) deletion of a symbol in $V$ or $Z$, or (2) a substitution of a symbol in $V$ so that it aligns with a symbol in $Z$, or vice versa.
 All other operations, including substitutions that align with symbols in $V$ ($Z$, resp.) to those outside of $Z$ ($V$, resp.) are called {\em external to} $V$ and $Z$.

-We state the following simple fact without proof. \begin{fact} Let $xV$ and $yZ$ be sequences such that $|V|=|Z|=t$, $V$ consists of only $1$s, $Z$ consists of only $0$s, and $x$ and $y$ are arbitrary sequences over an arbitrary alphabet.
+We state the following fact without a proof. \begin{fact} Let $xV$ and $yZ$ be sequences such that $V=4^t$, $Z=3^t$ and $x$ and $y$ are arbitrary sequences over an arbitrary alphabet not including $3$ or $4$.
 Consider $\EDIT(xV,yZ)$ and the corresponding operations minimizing the distance.